DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 5. Would you like to change the firmware version being used, the default is 11.00
 The only other compaible firmware at the time of writing is 9.00 so choose **Y** and type in 9.00 if that is the firmware you are using or simply choose **N** if you are on 11.00
 ![-](imgs/Q5.JPG)
-6.Would you like to change the pi lan interface, the default is eth0
+6. Would you like to change the pi lan interface, the default is eth0
 For Pi's with ethernet choose **N**
 ![-](imgs/Q6.JPG)
 The Pi will then reboot